HexmosTech/Lama2/docs/Lama2/docs/tutorials/examples.md

 Next, we refer to the `PHOTO` variable in the API file.
+Pay special attention to the quoting mechanism `"'{PHOTO}'"`.

+!!! warning

+    **The quoting
-Pay special attention to the quoting mechanism `"'{PHOTO}'"`. **The quoting must look exactly as shown in the following template for the request to work correctly.**
+    must look exactly as shown in the following template for the request to work correctly.**

 **base64_embed.l2**